eshaham/israeli-bank-scrapers/README.md

 - [Israel Finance Telegram Bot](https://github.com/GuyLewin/israel-finance-telegram-bot) - A simple telegram bot that sends notifications about new transactions and interacts with them
 - [Caspion](https://github.com/brafdlog/caspion) - An app for automatically sending transactions from Israeli banks and credit cards to budget tracking apps
 - [Finance Notifier](https://github.com/LiranBri/finance-notifier) - A simple script with the ability to send custom financial alerts to multiple contacts and platforms
+- [Moneyman](https://github.com/daniel-hauser/moneyman) - Automatically save transactions from all major Israeli banks and credit card companies, using GitHub actions (or a self hosted docker image)

 Built something interesting you want to share here?
 [Let me know](https://goo.gl/forms/5Fb9JAjvzMIpmzqo2).